ATHLETE OF THE WEEK: Riley Gaudreault taking in senior season on the court

 Q: What is the one thing you will tell the younger players about playing sports?

 A: “Try your hardest in everything you do.
-You always get what you give in.
+You always get what you give.
 Just continue to love the game and give it your all.”

 Q: What does the new Gering High School mean to you?